FAQs

 Throughout PharmaU, PharmStars provides startups access to and engagement with pharma members through Fireside Chats and Members Panels.
 Pharma members join virtual classes for a “Fireside Chat” where they share background on their organization’s structure, culture, objectives and digital health strategy.
 Members Panels are comprised of several members engaging in conversation about digital health and innovation in the pharma ecosystem.
 In both Fireside Chats and Members Panels, startups have the opportunity to ask questions, gaining insights into how pharma functions and approaches digital health innovation.

 Real-time, virtual classes are 3 hours per week of which 45 minutes is optional.
 The optional component includes hearing our pharma champions talk about their companies in our exclusive pharma member Fireside Chats and Members’ Panels.
 Participants will also be expected to watch asynchronous video classes on their own.
 There will be projects to help participants prepare their pharma pitch decks.
+Startups meet with their Mentor Advisors weekly.

 The Launch Event will begin at 9 a.m.
-ET on September 10 and conclude by 5 p.m.
-ET on September 11.
+ET on March 11 and conclude by 5 p.m.
+ET on March 12.
 The event will be held in Boston, MA.
 Applicants should reserve time on their calendars to accommodate both travel and meeting times.
 Additional details and information on nearby accommodations will be shared with the applicants accepted into the cohort.

 Classes will be held virtually on Mondays and Thursdays 12:00 – 1:30 p.m.
-ET from September 15 - November 13, 2025.
+ET from March 16 - May 7.
 Applicants should block their calendars to be available for all classes.

 Startups will select mutually agreeable meeting times with the PharmStars staff for weekly mentoring sessions.
-We expect each startup will have multiple meetings over the course of the program.

 PharmaU classes and mentoring will be held virtually.
 Startups based anywhere in the world can participate.